Healing and helping people in need since 1965

-“Therefore, as we have opportunity, let us do good to all people, especially to those who belong to the family of believers."
+“Therefore, as we have opportunity, let us do good to all people” (Galatians 6:10).

-On July 13, 1965, the Board of Directors filed the Articles of Incorporation for Wisconsin Lutheran Convalescent Home, Inc. (WLCH).
+It all began on July 13, 1965.
+The Board of Directors filed the Articles of Incorporation for Wisconsin Lutheran Convalescent Home, Inc. (WLCH).
 The Green Tree Gardens Convalescent and Nursing Home was purchased, and WLCH began operating the facility on August 1, 1965.

-In January of 1966, it was decided that the WLCH was in need of expanded services not only to accommodate more patients and residents, but also to provide social services.
+In January of 1966, it was decided that the WLCH needed to expand services to more patients and residents and to provide social services.

 On March 4, 1966, the name of the agency was officially changed to Wisconsin Lutheran Child & Family Service, Inc. (WLCFS), and on March 13, 1966, Pastor Ernst F. Lehninger received a divine call to serve as the first Executive Director of the agency, until his retirement in June of 1991.

 Pastor Robert Michel was called to serve as Executive Director in the fall of 1991.
 He began his official duties in December.
 Pastor Michel retired on July 30, 2004 and was replaced by Pastor James Mattek in September 2004 to serve as Chief Executive Officer.

 In 2009, Pastor James Mattek stepped down from his role as CEO to become the Director of Ministry, while Dan Degner took his place as Chief Executive Officer.

 In 2011, WLCFS became known as WLCFS-Christian Family Solutions to better reflect its reach and services.
 The agency’s legal name remains Wisconsin Lutheran Child & Family Service, Inc.

 In October of 2015, Mark Klug took over the role of Chief Executive Officer.